-1 Describe the domestic natural gas sector, including the natural gas production, liquefied natural gas (LNG) storage, pipeline transportation, distribution, commodity sales and trading segments and retail sales and usage.
+Describe the domestic natural gas sector, including the natural gas production, liquefied natural gas (LNG) storage, pipeline transportation, distribution, commodity sales and trading segments and retail sales and usage.

 The law governing the gas sector in Albania was introduced in 2008 and the applicable legal framework is not yet completed.
-Law No. 9946 dated 30 June 2008 "On natural gas sector in Albania" (Gas Law) regulates in general terms the activities related to the gas sector, including transmission, distribution, trade, deposit, supply and intake, as well as the construction and operation of natural gas infrastructures.
-Exploration and production of natural gas is not subject to the Gas Law, but is governed by Law No. 7746 dated 28 July 1993 "On hydrocarbons", as amended (Law on Hydrocarbons).
+Law No. 9946, dated 30 June 2008, On the Natural Gas Sector in Albania (Gas Law) regulates in general terms the activities related to the gas sector, including transmission, distribution, trade, deposit, supply and intake, as well as the construction and operation of natural gas infrastructures.
+Exploration and production of natural gas is not subject to the Gas Law, but is governed by Law No. 7746, dated 28 July 1993, On Hydrocarbons, as amended (Law on Hydrocarbons).
 There is no natural gas infrastructure system in Albania.

-2 What percentage of the country's energy needs are met directly or indirectly with natural gas and LNG?
+What percentage of the country's energy needs are met directly or indirectly with natural gas and LNG?
 What percentages of the country's natural gas needs are met through domestic production and imported production?